Monday 22nd June 2026

 “Sometimes when we look at the ongoing challenge of tackling violence against women and girls, it is easy to lose sight of the positive changes already taking place.

-I am excited about the Total Politics VAWG awards becuase they shine a light on the brilliant individuals and organisations who are doing the hard work on the ground, dedicating themselves to bringing change where they are."
+I am excited about the Total Politics VAWG awards because they shine a light on the brilliant individuals and organisations who are doing the hard work on the ground, dedicating themselves to bringing change where they are."

 Wendy Chamberlain MP